jolynch/website/content/posts/jimmy_johns_and_web_services.md

 end-to-end latency and therefore throughput.
 They are able to increase their throughput by accepting multiple concurrent orders (I typically observe about 5 in flight) and fulfilling them all in parallel giving their throughput an even bigger boost.
-A quick online search indicates that Jimmy Johns actually holds a yearly [competition](https://vimeo.com/289769768) called "Sandwich Masters", so you know they take this seriously.
+A quick online search indicates that Jimmy John's actually holds a yearly [competition](https://vimeo.com/289769768) called "Sandwich Masters", so you know they take this seriously.

-My favorite part of this all though is that Jimmy Johns achieves these great speeds using a number of tricks common in high performance web services that I have worked on.
+My favorite part of this all though is that Jimmy John's achieves these great speeds using a number of tricks common in high performance web services that I have worked on.